imbrikis/seeessess/README.md

 - I like the idea of changing the color property of text as it passes through an image or other item, to produce a strong color contrast
 - This effect will need to be automatically handled through some means of the underlying color and the color of the overlaying text
 - I'm not sure if this can be changed on a pixel-by-pixel basis

+---

+### Page 05: Responsive Design

+- This project involves making a responsive webpage
+- I've ran into several issues with various elements and their layouts in a responsive container
+- This project should help me learn how to work with various elements and layouts